What engineering leaders need to know about self-learning models

 Vincent Higgins, Global Director Digital Transformation, Honeywell

-By adopting AI into engineering workflows, dipping into your data lake, and utilizing all new and historic data, companies can free up their engineers' time from admin-heavy data management tasks.
+By adopting AI into engineering workflows, dipping into your data lake, and utilising all new and historic data, companies can free up their engineers' time from admin-heavy data management tasks.

 Your team of engineers can focus more on creating the most innovative and breakthrough products by using their historical data — something that every sector can benefit from, and something that every digital leader should know about.